 Potting and Repotting Strawberry Vanilla™ Hydrangea

 Fill the pot with a standard commercial potting mix.
-Potted plants will need more frequent watering and fertilizing, but stop fertilizing in late July to allow the plant to move toward winter dormancy.
+Potted plants need more frequent watering and fertilizing, but stop fertilizing in late July to allow the plant to move toward winter dormancy.
 Hydrangeas will need to be repotted every few years as they become root bound.
 Once you reach a maximum pot size, it's possible to root-prune the plants every few years, replanting them in the same container filled with new soil.

-Potted plants should be over-wintered by moving them to a sheltered location.
+Container-grown plants should be over-wintered by moving them to a sheltered location.

 Common Pests & Plant Diseases

-Bugs such as aphids and mites can also attack it; be on the lookout for them and, upon detection, spray immediately with neem oil organic insecticide.
+Insects such as aphids and mites can also attack it; be on the lookout for them and, upon detection, spray immediately with neem oil organic insecticide.